-Please note: due to the COVID-19 pandemic, this workshop will be held online via your computer.
+Please note: due to the COVID-19 pandemic, this interactive workshop will be held online via Google Meet (it’s like Zoom).

 Tonights workshop is about BPD Validation.
 If you have general questions about BPD we will have a workshop for that on May 27, you can sign up for that workshop here: https://amiquebec.org/bpdintro/Thank you for tuning in!

 Posted by AMI-Quebec on Thursday, April 23, 2020

 If you would like to learn more about validation before the workshop, here are other helpful videos:

 If you have any questions about this group, email Sylvie: email@example.com.